-- Beneficiary Change
+4. Beneficiary Change

-Life is full of natural and spontaneous changes that could impact your beneficiary designations.
-You may wish to update your beneficiary after having a child, following the passing of a family member, or when a loved one requires specialized, long-term care after your passing.
+Life is full of natural and spontaneous changes that could impact your named beneficiaries.
+You may wish to update your beneficiary list after having a child, following the passing of a family member, or when you determine that a loved one would require specialized, long-term care after your passing.

-- Relocation to Another State
+5. Relocation to Another State

 Although many circumstances may require estate plan updates — and the change process itself can feel intimidating — there's no reason to feel like you must do it alone.